hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_gremlin_graph.html.markdown

 * `autoscale_settings` - (Optional) An `autoscale_settings` block as defined below.
 This must be set upon database creation otherwise it cannot be updated without a manual terraform destroy-apply.
 Requires `partition_key_path` to be set.

+~> **Note:** Switching between autoscale and manual throughput is not supported via Terraform and must be completed via the Azure Portal.

 * `index_policy` - (Required) The configuration of the indexing policy.
 One or more `index_policy` blocks as defined below.
 Changing this forces a new resource to be created.

 * `conflict_resolution_policy` - (Required) The conflict resolution policy for the graph.
 One or more `conflict_resolution_policy` blocks as defined below.
 Changing this forces a new resource to be created.